qkzk/fm/development.md

 ## Version 0.1.26

+- [ ] display all specific binds for every mode with a key ?
 - [ ] merge sort & regex, display nb of matches, completion + flag on the fly
+  - [ ] display number of matches while searching
   - [ ] Sort refactoring
     - [ ] entering
     - [ ] setting
     - [ ] leaving aka reseting
-- [ ] display number of matches while searching
 - [ ] remove MOCP control from fm ???
 - [ ] focusable windows
   - [ ] move display to status ? it would be easier to know where I clicked